CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Policy-based-Routing.md

 {{< tab "NCLU Commands ">}}

 1. Configure the policy map.

     The example commands below configure a policy map called `map1` with sequence number 1, that matches on destination address 10.1.2.0/24 and source address 10.1.4.1/24.

     If the IP address in the rule is `0.0.0.0/0 or ::/0`, any IP address is a match.
 You cannot mix IPv4 and IPv6 addresses in a rule.

     ```
     cumulus@switch:~$ net add pbr-map map1 seq 1 match dst-ip 10.1.2.0/24
     cumulus@switch:~$ net add pbr-map map1 seq 1 match src-ip 10.1.4.1/24
     ```

+    Instead of matching on IP address, you can match packets according to the DSCP or ECN field in the IP header.
+The DSCP value can be an integer between 0 and 63 or the DSCP codepoint name.
+The ECN value can be an integer between 0 and 3.
+The following example command configures a policy map called `map1` with sequence number 1 that matches on packets with the DSCP value 10:

+    ```
+    cumulus@switch:~$ net add pbr-map map1 seq 1 match dscp 10
+    ```

+    The following example command configures a policy map called `map1` with sequence number 1 that matches on packets with the ECN value 2:

+    ```
+    cumulus@switch:~$ net add pbr-map map1 seq 1 match ecn 2
+    ```

 2. Either apply a *next hop* or a *next hop* group to the policy map.
 The example command below applies the next hop 192.168.0.31 on the output interface swp2 and VRF `rocket` to the `map1` policy map.
 The output interface and VRF are optional, however, you *must* specify the VRF you want to use for resolution if the next hop is *not* in the default VRF.